DayBird2000/DayBird2000/README.md

 - 👋 Hi, I’m @DayBird2000
 - 👀 I’m interested in software development.
-- 🌱 I’m currently learning PHP, C#, HTML and others.
+- 🌱 I’m currently learning PHP, C#, SQL and others.
 - 💞️ I’m looking to collaborate on...
 - 📫 How to reach me in my email: lenharespedro@gmail.com.
 - 😄 Pronouns: ...